laravel/valet/readme.md

 Once Valet is installed, try pinging any `*.dev` domain on your terminal using a command such as `ping foobar.dev`.
 If Valet is installed correctly you should see this domain responding on `127.0.0.1`.

+Valet will automatically start its daemon each time your machine boots.
+There is no need to run `valet start` or `valet install` ever again once the initial Valet installation is complete.

 <a name="serving-sites"></a>
 ### Serving Sites